 Now that spring is in the air, you need to think about doing some chores around your property.
-You should add these few tasks to your to-do list for a beautiful and thriving lawn.
+You should add these few lawn care tips for Spring to have a beautiful and thriving lawn.
 From mowing to cleaning, all these tasks will ensure a healthy property for the summer.
 Here are some things you will want to handle during this beautiful spring season.

 Check for Winter Damage

 After a cold and brutal winter, your lawn might need some repairs.
 Snow piles can cause issues, or you may have some areas where the plows tore up the grass.
 There are plenty of ailments that can plague your grass, such as deterioration and brown spots.
 You will want to carefully evaluate the condition of your lawn at the beginning of spring.
 If you spot any signs of damage, you can act quickly to ensure that the grass is ready to thrive in the summer.
 Along with that, a few repairs can eliminate any additional risks of injury to others.

 During the winter, plenty of garbage can accumulate on your grass.
 You can find everything from disposable masks to plastic bags.
 You want to remove all this trash from your space.
 Not only does it look unsightly, but it can prevent your lawn from growing healthy and strong.
 Your yard must be able to get nutrients, and a heavy presence of garbage can prevent that from happening.
 In addition to that, as the hazardous waste starts to decompose, it can actually leach chemicals into your grass.
 For those commercial spaces, you want to present a professional image with a clean and debris-free lawn.